Ryau91/RYPPS1/README.md

 Use your configured direction keys to move the pieces around.
 Rotate pieces when necessary and hard drop the piece if/when you want the current piece to drop down and immediately lock into place.
 At the moment you cannot slide pieces horizontally, you must tap.
 The level advances by 1 after every 10 lines.
+This is no lock delay nor new piece entry delay for 40 Lines mode